 The disease slowly gets worse until the teen years.
 Then, symptoms may improve.
 For example, seizures or breathing problems tend to lessen in the late teens.

-Developmental regression or delays vary.
-Usually, a child with Rett syndrome sits up properly but may not crawl.
+Developmental delays vary.
+Usually, a child with RTT sits up properly, but may not crawl.
 For those who do crawl, many do so by scooting on their tummy without using their hands.

 Similarly, some children walk independently within the normal age range, while others: